ekagra-ranjan/Basketball-Game-Projectile/README.md

 ### A Short Story about this Game:

 This project was done after the boards of class X to implement the laws of projectile motion and to supposedly make a game as cool as Angry Birds ;) This project started when making video games was my hobby.
-Later I realised that I didn't have enough time to finish it and when I did get time, I realised that my love for Web Developement had faded away :(
+Later I realised that I didn't have enough time to finish it and when I did get time, I realised that my love for Web Development had faded away :(